jbpoline/talk_Wellcome_01April2015/talk.md

 > * Code and data are released with appropriate license and reviewed as deliverable (data paper?)
 > * Increase funding in development of tools for open-science (data-sharing, collaborative tools)

-## Universities call: Training on statistical and computational methods
+## Universities' call: Train on statistical and computational methods

 > * Train on open and collaborative science (eg git/github)
-> * Train life science scientists in depth programming skills  ("data science")
+> * Train life science researchers in depth programming skills  ("data science")
-> * Train life science scientists in depth in statistics ("data science")
+> * Train life science researchers in depth in statistics ("data science")

 ## Researcher's call: The research manifesto / "Hippocratic oath"

-> * I will make my research tools and data open and re-usable by others
+> * I will make my research open and let tools and data be re-usable by others
-> * I will invite to collaborate in the areas where I cannot do the best work
+> * I will foster collaboration in the areas where this would improve the work
 > * I will take the time to train myself in key areas
-> * I will consider first how my actions are benefiting the progress of knowledge
+> * I will consider how my actions are first benefiting the progress of knowledge

 ## On the statistical / computational side of things